Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/index.md

 ### FAQs

 We also have FAQs so you can find instant answer to question might come up in your development process.
+Refer to our [FAQ](../faq/).

 ### Articles

 We also have very helpful articles on particular topic to provide you more insight and detailed guide.
+Refer to our [articles](../articles/).

 ## Starter kit vs Full package